2ar0n/2ar0n.github.io/_posts/2020-12-04-getting-into-stock-investing.md

 ---

 Disclaimer I take no responsibility about the correctness or accuracy of any of the words and information presented here, I take this merely of a track of my progress.
-Citing another blogger: `Because I have no need of rigor to post on the internet, (or even a need to be correct) I’m going to post some of those intuitions here as I understand them.`.
+Citing another blogger: `Because I have no need of rigor to post on the internet, (or even a need to be correct) I’m going to post some of those intuitions here as I understand them`.

 ## Getting started